 While it's true that I was a runty little red headed, freckled face, cross-eyed kid, if it was one thing that saved my ass more times than once, it was my singing and natural acting talents - Mickey the Kosher Ham - in action.
 With no physical prowess or skills for self-defense, I believe my 'natural adaptation for survival' is the reason they came to be developed.
-One time it truly came down to 'entertain us' (musically, comically etc. not the other thing), or we beat the shit out of you!"
+One time, it truly came down to, "entertain us, (musically, comically etc., nothing sexual), 'or we beat the shit out of you!"

 My immediate family (especially Aunt Millie) was always supportive of my singing, it was always the outside world, the world away from my family that gave little 'creeps' like me the hardest times.
 Fate and Nature had some perverse fun at my expense as well, along with bullies, drunks and authority figures.
 Still, nature's "human herd thinners" never quite got the best of me, for here I stand, still singing - still acting and doing my thing.